2022 Commonwealth Heads of Government Meeting

-The 2022 Commonwealth Heads of Government Meeting, also known as CHOGM 2022, was the 26th Meeting of the Heads of Government of the Commonwealth of Nations.
+The 2022 Commonwealth Heads of Government Meeting (Kinyarwanda: 2022 Abayobozi ba Commonwealth Inama ya Guverinoma; French: Réunion des chefs de gouvernement du Commonwealth 2022; Swahili: Mkutano wa Wakuu wa Serikali wa Jumuiya ya Madola wa 2022), also known as CHOGM 2022, was the 26th Meeting of the Heads of Government of the Commonwealth of Nations.
 The meeting was originally scheduled for 26–27 June 2020 in Kigali, Rwanda preceded by various fora between 22 and 25 June, but was postponed twice due to the COVID-19 pandemic.
 On 31 January 2022, it was announced that the meeting would be held on 24 and 25 June 2022 and the pre-meeting fora held from 20 to 23 June.

-Charles, Prince of Wales represented the Head of the Commonwealth, Queen Elizabeth II, at the summit.
-The Queen died less than three months later, on September 8, 2022.
+Charles, Prince of Wales, represented the Head of the Commonwealth, Queen Elizabeth II, at the summit.
+The Queen died less than three months later, on 8 September 2022.